Tenant farmer: Scandinavia

-Historically, despite being part of the Scandinavian unions, the countries of Denmark, Sweden and Norway had differing approaches to land tenure.
+Historically, despite Norway being practically a Danish province for almost 300 years before 1814, the countries of Denmark, Norway, and Sweden (with Finland) had differing approaches to land tenure.

 Norway

 A tenant farmer in Norway was known as a husmann (plural: husmenn) and were most common in the mid-19th century when they constituted around one-quarter of the country's population.
 Heavy demands were placed on these tenants by their landlords, the bønder or land-owning farmers.
 The majority of the husmann's working hours were usually taken up by work for the landlord, leaving him little time to work on his own land or better his own situation.
 As a result, though the husmenn were technically free to leave the land at any time, their poor economic state made them in essence "economic serfs".
 Failing to own their own land also made tenant farmers ineligible to vote according to the Norwegian Constitution at the time.
 The number of tenant farmers in the country grew during the 19th century, rising from 48,571 in 1825 to 65,060 in 1855, the latter figure representing the height of the husmann population in Norway, most of whom lived in the eastern part of the country.
 Given their difficult economic and social position in Norway, many Norwegian husmenn immigrated to Canada and the United States throughout the 19th century.
 Following the revolutions of 1848 the husmenn's cause was taken up by Marcus Thrane.
 Thrane fought for the husmenn's rights at home and also encouraged them to emigrate and seek better fortunes abroad.
 The number of husmenn began to decline in the second half of the 19th century, and by 1910 they made up less than 5% of Norwegian society.